kriszyp/alkali/README.md

 ### `to(function, reversal?)`

 This maps or transforms the value of the current variable to a new variable (that is returned), reflecting the current value of the variable (and any future changes) through the execution of the callback function.
-The callback function is called when the variable is changed and there is downstream interest in it, and is called with the value and should return a value to be provided to the returned variable.
+The callback function is called when the variable is changed and there is downstream interest in, or demand for it, and is called with the value and should return a value to be provided to the returned variable.
 For example:
 ```javascript
 let number = reactive(3);
 number.valueOf() -> 3